 Showing What You Owe

 The main reason the IRS requires most people to file tax returns is that the agency can't keep track of everyone's income and tax liability independently.
-Since every one of the more than 200 million taxpayers in the United States has a slightly different financial situation, the IRS relies on self-reports of income, assets and taxes paid.
+Since every one of the more than 240 million taxpayers for fiscal year 2020 in the United States has a slightly different financial situation, the IRS relies on self-reports of income, assets and taxes paid.
 The tax return you file each year is a receipt showing how much you earned and how much money you paid the government.

 Calculating Benefits and Credits